METHADRENALINE/Shelley/README.md

 Once a member has been actively speaking for the configured interval, Shelley can award voice points and begins waiting for the next interval.
 The speaking state comes directly from Discord.

 > [!CAUTION]
 > Shelley does not record audio, save it, transcribe it, or inspect what anyone is saying.
-It only needs to know that speaking is happening.
+It only needs to know that mic activity is happening.
+So yeah, if your mom starts talking in the bg and your sensitive condenser picks it up, congratulations on the points, you damn cheater :D

 ## Welcome guide